sukhochird/rehome/README.md

-# AIinterior - AI Interior Design Generator
+# Rehome Today - AI Interior Design Generator

 A web application where users can upload photos of their rooms and generate new interior design renders using AI (Google Gemini 2.5 Flash Image).
 The system displays before-and-after comparison images side by side with an interactive slider.